 The composites on a Boeing 787 Dreamliner in the mid-2000s substantiated their use for high strength applications.

-Types of Composite Material
+What are the Different Types of Composite Materials?

 - Ceramic matrix composite: Ceramic spread out in a ceramic matrix.
 These are better than normal ceramics as they are thermal shock and fracture resistant